Desktanks/Aquarium-Guide/store/description.md

-**Aquaria** helps you design a healthy aquarium and handle problems calmly.
-It produces clear, cited plans for gear, water targets, cycling, and weekly care—plus humane troubleshooting when things go sideways.
+**Aquaria** helps you build and maintain aquariums with clear, cited, and humane guidance.
+It creates accurate setup plans, gear lists, water targets, and care routines—all verified through trusted aquarium sources.
+When problems appear, Aquaria explains the likely causes and gives step-by-step fixes you can actually follow.

-**Why it feels different**
+**Why it stands out**
-- Focused: two core jobs—Build/Setup and Care/Troubleshooting—done well.
+- **Focused:** two jobs done well—Build/Setup and Care/Troubleshooting.
-- Trustworthy: factual claims include citations from vetted sources.
+- **Accurate:** every factual claim links to a vetted source.
-- Ethical: sponsored links are disclosed, with a non-sponsored alternative every time.
+- **Ethical:** sponsored links are disclosed, and every product includes a non-sponsored alternative.

-**What you can do**
+- **Practical:** answers use real gear specs, safe water ranges, and proven cycling methods.

+**Example prompts**
 - “Design a 10-gallon shrimp tank for a beginner.”
-- “Cloudy water on day 3—what should I do?”
+- “Cloudy water on day 3—what’s the fix?”
-- “Quiet filter for a 20-gallon bedroom tank; full plan please.”
+- “Filter for a 20-gallon bedroom tank—quiet and reliable.”

 **Data & safety**
-No logins, no PII collection.
-Optional analytics are off by default.
-Humane-care guardrails prevent risky advice.
+No logins, no personal data collection.
+Anonymous analytics are off by default.
+All advice follows humane-care standards and rejects unsafe or illegal methods.

 Support: **info@jamesdelong.com**